bsolomon1124/misc/git.md

 ## Deleted and Moved Files: `git rm` & `git mv`

 Deleting a file constitutes an action that you want to track.
-After deleting the file or subdirectory itself, use `git rm` to also remove it from the index and working tree:
+After deleting the file or subdirectory itself, use `git rm` to also remove it from the index (staging area) and working tree, then commit that change:

 ```bash
  myrepo$ rm myname.py